jaegertracing/jaeger-lib/README.md

 # jaeger-lib

-A collection of shared infrastructure libraries used by different components of [Jaeger](https://github.com/uber/jaeger) backend and [jaeger-client-go](https://github.com/uber/jaeger-client-go).
+A collection of shared infrastructure libraries used by different components of [Jaeger](https://github.com/jaegertracing/jaeger) backend and [jaeger-client-go](https://github.com/uber/jaeger-client-go).
 This library is *not intended to be used standalone*, and provides *no guarantees of backwards compatibility*.

 The library's import path is `github.com/uber/jaeger-lib`.

-The library uses Go modules for dependency management.
-For backwards compatibility, Dep and Glide dependency files are still maintained, but will be removed in the future.

 ## How to Contribute